Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “The tales of the princess’s knight, huh?
 That would certainly boost people’s view of me-“

 My words were interrupted suddenly by the soft touch of lips against mine.
-The unexpected gentle sensation, the locks of hair brushing against my face, the pressure of her spectacles against my cheekbone – my mind was trying to rationalize what each of these meant, but all I could do was stare wide-eyed at the closed eyes before me.
+The unexpected gentle sensation, the locks of hair brushing against my face, the pressure of her spectacles against my cheekbone – my mind was trying to rationalize what each of these meant, but all I could do was stare wide-eyed at the closed eyelashes before me.

 Slowly, Katsys pulled away, her eyelids fluttering open and revealing the emerald gems they were hiding.
 I couldn’t even blink as I watched her retreat towards the door with a bright flush upon her cheeks.